Codeception/Codeception/readme.md

 ## Getting Started

-If you sucessfully installed Codeception, and you have CLI utility running in your project's root, run this commands:
+If you sucessfully installed Codeception, run this commands:

 ```
 codecept install